universewithin/universewithin.github.io/funfact.md

 Use mouse or trackpad to rotate object...

-_Inside which object does the tetrahedron fit, in a similar way?
+_Inside which object does the tetrahedron fit, in a similar way?_  ![alt text][tetimg]
-Hint:  Just like in our cube/octahedron example, the number of vertices should match the number of faces..._
+_Hint:  Just like in our cube/octahedron example, the number of vertices should match the number of faces..._

 ---